CJKL-FM: CJKL Christmas Wish

 Since 1986, CJKL has hosted the Christmas Wish program for less fortunate children in the Kirkland Lake area.
 Through several fundraisers and the contributions of local families, groups & businesses, the program provides new clothing and toys for over 250 children each year.

 CJKL Citizen of the Year Award

 Since 1988, CJKL has presented this annual award to honour local citizens, groups and organizations who have contributed to improving the quality of life for the people of Kirkland Lake.
 In addition, the station also presents the CJKL Lifetime Achievement award recognizing a lifetime of contribution to the community.

 Merchant Mania Home Show

-Since 2004, CJKL-FM has hosted Kirkland Lake's annual home show on Mother's Day weekend on the floor of the community complex.
-The event draws over 5,000 people each year for a 2-day sale featuring local merchants and retailers from Canada & the United States.
+From 2004 to 2019, CJKL-FM hosted Kirkland Lake's annual home show on Mother's Day weekend on the floor of the community complex.
+The event drew over 5,000 people each year for a 2-day sale featuring local merchants and retailers from Canada & the United States.

-Spooktacular

-CJKL-FM's Spooktacular is a program that encourages elementary school-aged children to return home early from trick or treating on Halloween.
-Children fill out pledge cards and return them to the radio station.
-On Halloween night starting at 7 o'clock, 200 children win goodies bags if they are home on time when the station calls.